P. Venkat Rangan

-P. Venkat Rangan is an Indian computer scientist and vice chancellor of Amrita University.
+P. Venkat Rangan (born 1961) is an Indian computer scientist and vice chancellor of Amrita University.

 He is a former professor at the University of California, San Diego, where he founded the Multimedia Laboratory & Research Center.
-He is the founder & former CEO of the Yodlee, Inc an online account aggregation Tech company for which he was named one of the top entrepreneurs in the U.S. in 2000.
+He is the founder and former CEO of the Yodlee, Inc an online account aggregation Tech company for which he was named one of the top entrepreneurs in the U.S. in 2000.

 He is an ACM Fellow and is recognized as a pioneer in the field of multimedia systems.
 He has over 100 research papers and 30 US patents and the driving force behind the setting up of a large number of inter-disciplinary research centers in Amrita University.
 He has extensively collaborated with international and Indian Govt partners on research projects.

 Education

 Venkat Rangan has been the recipient of President of India's gold medal from Indian Institute of Technology Madras in 1984 during his UG.
 As a Ph.D. student in computer science, he spent a year at Cornell University, before moving to University of California, Berkeley.
 At UC Berkeley he secured the top-most rank in the qualifying exams for graduate studies.
-In 1988, his Ph.D. thesis at University of California, Berkeley was judged as the outstanding Ph.D. of the year by IBM.
+In 1988, his Ph.D. thesis at University of California, Berkeley was judged the outstanding Ph.D. of the year by IBM.